Mihály Horányi

 Maximilian Kempf

-Max studies Industrial Engineering in Berlin and came to Boulder to do an internship for five months.
+Max Kempf studies Industrial Engineering in Berlin and came to Boulder to do an internship for five months.

 Huy Le